IT'S DECIDED, MOVING TO COSTA RICABIENVENIDO A COSTA RICA, WE'RE HERE TO HELP YOU

 Use packaging designed for the job where possible.
-Pick up empty bicycle boxes at the bike shop, mattress bags at the mattress store, etc. Arrange this in advance so they have an opportunity to save these items from the trash.
+Have your favorite bike shop disassemble and repack you bike in their empty bicycle boxes, mattress bags can be found at the mattress store, etc. Arrange this in advance so they have an opportunity to save these items from the trash.

 Plastic totes work well but often will not support as much weight on top of them as you might expect.
 Imagine yourself sitting on a one end.

-Use more shrink wrap.
+Use more shrink wrap, and then do it again.
 It is the safety pin of shipping.
 It can be purchased in a variety of widths.
 Use very wide on pallets.
 Cover the entire pallet 8 or more layers thick.
 Shrink wrap boxes that are overweight or bursting at the seams due to pressure from e.g. cushions.
 Plastic totes can be shrink wrapped closed.
 Shrink wrap together like items that are difficult to pack; e.g. garden tools, fishing poles, stacked dining chairs, etc.

 Pieces of wood, cut to length and stood up in the corners and middle of boxes will increase the stacking capacity of a box.
-Pieces of cardboard cut to fit against the sides, top and bottom will help for heavier loads.
+Pieces of cardboard cut to fit against the sides, top and bottom will help for heavy or sensitive loads.